The question of whether electric toothbrushes can get wet is a question that is asked quite frequently.

 It is this latter category of water resistance that most electric toothbrushes fall into.

 Electric toothbrushes are water resistant rather than waterproof

 This means that they will withstand exposure to water for long periods of time and frequently, but potentially at some point the water may get into and may damage the toothbrush, often rendering it useless.

 There is something referred to as an IP rating that is a scale by with a product is tested and rated to.
 A great explanation is offered by the Enclosure Company.

-For most toothbrushes an IP rating is not really necessary, or if it conforms to such this is not something that is actively publicised.
+For most toothbrushes an IP rating of IPX4 through to IPX7 is given although this is not something that is actively publicised.